 FOA’s unique strength lies in its convening power.
 FOA has extensive networks across governments, civil society, the private sector and international organisations.
 Through the knowledge, means and influence of FOA’s high-profile core team and committed members, FOA’s projects are able to secure commitments from governments and companies which translate into concrete action on the ground.
 An example of their success with this approach is GPAP, a platform working to reduce avoidable plastic waste and promote circular economic solutions which was initially mobilised by FOA.
 Since its launch in 2018, GPAP secured a commitment by Indonesia to reduce 70% of mismanaged waste by 2025 and a commitment by Viet Nam to reduce marine plastic waste by 75% by 2030, amongst others.
 The Partnership also received over $2 million in funding from various high-profile private companies.
 The UK has supported GPAP since its launch in 2018 and is seeking to invest a further £12.5 million into the programme through the BPF, starting in April 2021.

 FOA also sets ambitious targets, which then inspire the international community to aim higher on ocean matters.
 For example, FOA championed the WEF’s Tuna 2020 Traceability Declaration, which mandates that by 2020 all tuna products should be fully traceable and come from socially and environmentally responsible sources.
-Through the launch of the Global Tuna Alliance (GTA) (a FOA initiative), FOA secured commitment to the declaration from key international supermarket and retailer brands
+Through the launch of the Global Tuna Alliance (GTA) (a FOA initiative), FOA secured commitment to the declaration from key international supermarket and retailer brands.

 Case studies